 Fire permits

-Fire permits, together with Total Fire Bans, are issued so as to reduce the number of fires that destroy property, the environment and peoples lives.
+Fire permits, together with Total Fire Bans, are issued to reduce the number of fires that destroy property, the environment and peoples lives.

-Other environmental approvals may also be required.
-For a full list of burning activities, the type of environmental approval required and who issues the approvals, see Fire Permits > Burning approvals.
+For a full list of burning activities, the type of environmental approval required, and who issues the approvals, see Fire Permits > Environmental approvals.

 How long does a permit last?

-A permit lasts for a maximum of 21 days, but a shorter period can be specified on the permit.
+A permit issued by FRNSW lasts for a maximum of 14 days.
+A shorter period can be specified on the permit based on declared bushfire danger periods, local weather conditions and location-specific risks.

 What conditions apply to the permit?